-Metadata Online Registry (METeOR) - Australia's repository for national metadata standards for health, housing and community services statics and information.
+- Metadata Online Registry (METeOR) Australia's repository for national metadata standards for health, housing and community services statistics and information. - ANZLIC Metadata Profile Guidelines ANZLIC these guidelines provide practical information to better understand and implement the ANZLIC Metadata Profile.
+The ANZLIC Metadata Profile defines the appropriate content of metadata for geographic information or spatial resources.

-- ANZLIC Metadata Profile Guidelines ANZLIC this guideline provides practical information to better understand and implement the ANZLIC Metadata Profile.
-The ANZLIC Metadata Profile defines the appropriate content of metadata for geographic information or spatial resources. - ISO/IEC 11179 provides a standardised metadata format to describe and represent data to make it easier to understand the meaning and content of data. - AS ISO 23081.1:2018 covers the principles that underpin and govern records management metadata. - AS/NZS ISO 19115:2005 provides a standardised metadata format for describing geographic information and services. - AS/NZS ISO 15836:2016 establishes a standard for cross-domain description and defines the elements typically used in the context on an application profile.
+- AS ISO 23081.1:2018 covers the principles that underpin and govern records management metadata. - AS/NZS ISO 19115:2005 provides a standardised metadata format for describing geographic information and services. - AS/NZS ISO 15836:2016 establishes a standard for cross-domain description and defines the elements typically used in the context on an application profile.